inverno-io/inverno-mods/inverno-web-server/README.md

 When defining Web configurer beans, it is important to make them private inside the module in order to avoid side effects when composing the module as they may interfere with the generated Web server bean, which already aggregates module's Web configurer beans, resulting in routes being configured twice.
 Compilation warnings shall be raised when a Web configurer is defined as a public bean.

 Web configurers are applied by the generated Web server bean in the following order starting by `WebRouteInterceptor.Configurer` and `ErrorWebRouteInterceptor.Configurer` beans, then `WebServer.Configurer` beans and finally `WebRouter.Configurer` and `ErrorWebRouter.Configurer` beans.
 This basically means that the interceptors defined in `WebRouteInterceptor.Configurer` beans in the module will be applied to all routes defined in the module including those provided in component modules.
 Although it is possible to define multiple `WebRouteInterceptor.Configurer` beans, it is recommended to have only one because the order in which they are injected in the generated Web server bean is not guaranteed which might be problematic under certain circumstances.

+> Note that injection order can be specified explicitly by declaring a `@Wire` annotation on the module with the configurers in the desired order.

 #### Exchange context